We proudly present a new gallery focusing on the YAK project, an ultra-modern home by Ayutt and Associates Design.

 The ground floor is designed with traditional Thai house arrangement, housing a central courtyard before accessing the main living space.
 The glass enclosed staircase floats over this front garden.
 The living space directly connects to the terrace, garden, and swimming pool with large folding windows that blur the line between indoors and out.

-The upper level master bedroom sits cantilevered over the length of the front foyer, designed in a cubic shape for dramatic effect.
+The upper level primary bedroom sits cantilevered over the length of the front foyer, designed in a cubic shape for dramatic effect.
 The shape adds aesthetic value while providing shade to the residence.

-The architect installed customized silver aluminum extrusion strips on the wall of the master bedroom and master bathroom for a truly modern look.
+The architect installed customized silver aluminum extrusion strips on the wall of the primary bedroom and primary bathroom for a truly modern look.
 These create the illusion of a silver box floating on a black granite sheet, while helping cool down the bedrooms.

 Seen over the lower section roof, we see the cantilevered piece of the upper level hanging over the courtyard.